 In this article, we’ve teamed up with other travel bloggers to describe 25 magical 10-day Europe itineraries, to help you plan your dream trip.

-From iconic destinations like London and Paris and Venice and Rome to off-the-main-tourist-track Northern Europe cities and dreamy Greek islands to the charming Croatian coast, you are spoiled for choice on where to go in Europe!
+From iconic destinations like London and Paris, Venice and Rome, and the great cities of Central Europe, to off-the-main-tourist-track Northern Europe cities, dreamy Greek islands, and the charming Croatian coast, you are spoiled for choice on where to go in Europe!

 Ready to get started?
 Let’s discover the most exciting 10-day Europe itineraries for your next trip!